maketext/many-table/README.md

 # many-table
 This is an introduction to the many-table under development.

 Please participate in modifying source code and development a lot.
+Contact us [https://plusuniv.com](https://plusuniv.com)

 And can use with Commercial Use.
 Many Stallings Company will do.